KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

 * Naive Bayes (NB): Stood out with a perfect precision score, indicating zero false positives.
 * Other models, including Gradient Boosting, Adaboost, Logistic Regression, and Bagging Classifier, also demonstrated competitive performance with accuracy scores ranging from 94.68% to 96.03%.

+## Conclusion

+The project successfully implemented several machine learning models for spam email classification.
+The Support Vector Classifier and Random Forest models demonstrated the best overall performance.
+The Naive Bayes model, with its perfect precision, is particularly effective in scenarios where minimizing false positives is crucial.